 Why You Need to Conduct Payroll Audits

 1. Confirm that your payroll information is accurate and up-to-date.
 One of the most common errors that can occur with the payroll process is when an employee is paid at a higher or lower-than-normal rate of pay.
 Regular internal audits allow you to verify the rate of pay on each employee's pay distribution against the rate of pay in the payroll ledger.
-If applicable, you can use the audit process to verify the pay rates against each employee's employment contract or most recent review.2.
-Ensure that proper payments and employee contributions are being made.
+If applicable, you can use the audit process to verify the pay rates against each employee's employment contract or most recent review.

 An internal payroll audit will verify that your hourly employees have recorded the actual hours that they were paid for the time period being audited.
 You can verify time cards, your own payroll reporting system, and the paychecks that were given.
 In addition, your audit will allow you to confirm that sick time and vacation pay was accurate, and that the employees receiving it were eligible for that pay.